CHANNEL SWIM INFORMATION SHEET

 Open water extreme endurance swimming , by its nature, is a challenge against the elements and very unpredictable.

 English Channel swimming in considered to be the "EVEREST" of open water swimming and possibly the worlds top recognised swim.
 You are up against a micro climate that is subject to quick changes - the wind and the tides - cold water - distance (around 20 nautical miles - 40,000yards - 37000 metres).
-You need to understand your own abilities as these very considerably from person to person and you need to best best prepared within your abilities with an understanding of the extremities you are setting yourself against.

 The period you choose to swim is a personal one and often depends on what Lance, Tana and myself have available between us.
-We reserve swims for 2 of our escort vessels and usually take reservations for 2/3 years in advance.
+We reserve swims for 2 of our escort vessels and take reservations for 2/3 years in advance.

 As to when is a good time to swim - there isn't one.

 The weather in the English Channel is very unpredictable and there are no known "calm periods" as such.
 It has a micro climate of its own which is effected by wind direction and strength - tidal direction and flow rate - sea conditions swell and wave height.
 Condition - plus high and low pressure areas.
-Then there is the clod water - the distance - the marine traffic.
+Then there is the cold water - the distance - the marine traffic.
 You need to understand that you take it all as it is thrown at you and should be prepare for every eventuality.

 As a guide!

-In June and early July the water is still warming up and can be anything around the 14°C to 16°C (58 to 61°F) mark - but the days are longer and
+In June and early July the water is still warming up and can be anything around the 15°C to 16°C (58 to 61°F) mark - the days are longer and the air temperature usually "warm".

-At the end of July beginning of August the water is warming up - around the 17°C (62°F) and the air temperature is still good but the weather can
+At the end of July beginning of August the water is warming up - around the 17°C (62°F) and the air temperature is still good but the weather can be unsettled.

-End of August and beginning of September the water should be about 18°C to 19°C - but the days are getting shorter and the air temperature is
+End of August and beginning of September the water should be about 18°C, possibly moreto - but the days are getting shorter and the air temperature is often dropping to the 15°C 58°F mark.

 A quick summery is that ---

-No time is a good time and you cannot predict what is going to happen with the weather and conditions much more than 5 days in advance, a couple of days in advance is often the limit.
-Cancellations on the day can happen
+No time is a good time and we cannot predict what is going to happen with the weather and conditions much more than 5 days in advance, a couple of days in advance is often the limit.
+This applies to any time of the year for the Channel.

 ------------------------------------------------------------------------------------------------------------